 In general, black fly bites are not harmful to humans in the United States.

-However, sometimes swarms of black flies can be really dangerous, such as when the swarms get so thick that they have potential to block airways, or when they cause a lot of bites at once, which can cause serious adverse reactions.
+However, there are times when swarms of black flies can be really dangerous, such as when the swarms get so thick that they have potential to block airways, or when they cause a lot of bites at once, which can cause serious adverse reactions.

 You’ll normally run into huge swarms around fast moving bodies of water in black fly season, because that’s where the females lay their eggs.
 So if you’re venturing out to a pond, lake, waterfall, or river during springtime in the Adirondacks, its best to be ultra prepared.

-But even if you don’t get swarmed, it doesn’t mean you won’t escape your outing unscathed.
-Black flies tend to congregate, so you’ll often get ambushed from all angles, even if its just by a handful of them.
+However, even if you don’t get swarmed, it doesn’t mean you won’t escape your outing unscathed.
+Black flies tend to congregate, so you’ll often get ambushed from all angles once you venture into their territory, even if it’s just by a handful of them.